Defined Names

 Get Defined Names

-const fWorkbook = univerAPI.getActiveWorkbook();
+const fWorkbook = univerAPI.getActiveWorkbook()

-const definedName = fWorkbook.getDefinedName('MyDefinedName');
+const definedName = fWorkbook.getDefinedName('MyDefinedName')

 if (definedName) {